aa-dank/revu_document_review_inviter/README.md

 ## Overview

 This project automates the process of creating and sending out Bluebeam Revu Studio Session invitations.
 The typical use case involves:
-1. Uploading project files (mostly PDFs) for review.
+1. Uploading project files (mostly PDFs) for review to Bluebeam Revu Studio session.
-2. Creating a Bluebeam session and retrieving the session ID.
+2. Retrieving the session ID.
 3. Using a Google Colab notebook to generate email content with the session details and file links.
 4. Sending out the email invitations with the generated content.